-- Read contactless cards such as contactless tickets, ID cards and ePassport. - Read and write information to contactless cards such as SmartPosters and tickets, as well as devices with NFC interface such as vending machines. - Read information from supported medical sensors. - Pair with supported Bluetooth devices such as printers ring scanners (for example, RS6000), and headsets (for example, HS3100). - Exchange data with another NFC device. - Emulate contactless cards such as payment, or ticket, or SmartPoster.
+· Read contactless cards such as contactless tickets, ID cards and ePassport.

+- Read and write information to contactless cards such as SmartPosters and tickets, as well as devices with NFC interface such as vending machines. - Read information from supported medical sensors. - Pair with supported Bluetooth devices such as printers ring scanners (for example, RS6000), and headsets (for example, HS3100). - Exchange data with another NFC device. - Emulate contactless card such as ticket or SmartPoster.